 BPAS after-care service cannot support patients who were not treated in our clinics.
 If you were treated by MSI or NUPAS, you should contact them direct for aftercare.
 If you are an Irish client who has purchased pills online from 'Women help women' or 'Women on the web' BPAS runs a free confidential helpline on 1800 910 049 (ROI) and 0800 0776049 (NI).

-If you have any questions that are not answered in this page or if you have a non-urgent enquiry, you can complete the aftercare call request form.
+Following BPAS treatment if you have questions that are not answered in this page, or a non-urgent enquiry, you can complete the aftercare call request form.
 The submit the form you MUST provide the client's:

 - Full name

 - Details of your concern

 - And if you require an interpreter please specify which language

 You will receive a follow up call within 2 hours